Advice from author and jury member, Brian Maracle:

 Participants may submit up to two (2) entries total between writing and art (i.e. one writing piece and one art piece OR two art pieces OR two writing pieces).

-Aboriginal Arts & Stories (hereafter called “the competition”) accepts writing and 2-D art submissions from self-identifying status and non-status First Nations, Metis and Inuit youth, which relate to their culture and identity.
-The winning works of the competition are selected a jury of artists and writers from the Aboriginal community based solely on artistic merit.
-Our youngest category, aged 9-13, is judged by program staff and the winning piece is selected by our funders.
+Indigenous Arts & Stories (hereafter called “the competition”) accepts writing and 2-D art submissions from self-identifying status and non-status First Nations, Metis and Inuit youth, which relate to their culture and identity.
+The winning works of the competition are selected a jury of artists and writers from the Indigenous community based solely on artistic merit.
+Our youngest categories, ages 6-9 and 10-13, are judged by program staff and the winning pieces are selected by our funders.

 Winning works and other submitted works are published on the Historica Canada website and in other public forums including but not limited to social media, press releases, print posters, physical exhibitions or other publications.
 The display of these works does not constitute an endorsement of the subject matter of the artistic pieces in question by Historica Canada but rather the neutral presentation of our contest winners based solely on artistic merit.
 The views expressed by the artists and writers featured here are solely those of the contributor and do not in any way represent the views of Historica Canada.
 Historica Canada, as a non-profit organization with a strict mandate of non-partisanship, does not endorse, support or comment upon any partisan interpretation of the winning art by any third party or the artist.
 For more information about the competition’s judging procedures, please write firstname.lastname@example.org.